abhilekhi/Undergraduate-Thesis/README.md

-### Undergraduate-Thesis

-# Predicting Battery Degredation Using Machine Learning
+# Undergraduate Thesis - Predicting Battery Degredation Using Machine Learning

 •	Developed a machine learning algorithm capable of accurately predicting capacity loss of lithium-ion batteries using Python and MATLAB